AppliedRecognition/Ver-ID-UI-iOS/README.md

 # Ver-ID UI for iOS

 ## Prerequisites
-To build this project and run the sample app you will need a Apple Mac computer with these applications:
+To build this project and to run the sample app you will need a Apple Mac computer with these applications:

 - [Xcode 10.2](https://itunes.apple.com/us/app/xcode/id497799835) or newer
 - [Git](https://git-scm.com)